jonathanbeever/JSDiscordBot/README.md

 # JSDiscordBot
-This JS project asks a Discord bot to respond to a keyword.
+This JS project asks a Discord bot to respond to a keyword with in string (sentence) submitted to a Discord channel by another non-bot user.

 The goal of this project was to create a network of "theory bots" which would pull phrases from philosophical theorists and put them in conversation.